aws/aws-cdk/packages/@aws-cdk/aws-stepfunctions-tasks/README.md

 ```

 Use the [Parameters](https://docs.aws.amazon.com/step-functions/latest/dg/input-output-inputpath-params.html#input-output-parameters) field to create a collection of key-value pairs that are passed as input.
 The values of each can either be static values that you include in your state machine definition, or selected from either the input or the context object with a path.
-For key-value pairs where the value is selected using a path, the key name must end in `.$`.

 ```ts
 const submitJobActivity = new sfn.Activity(this, 'SubmitJob');